-Join Yeuda Ben-Atar for an in-depth discussion in this video Controlling Live devices, part of Making Music with Ableton Push.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Controlling Live devices, part of Ableton Push: Making Music.

 With everton push its very easy to control every parameter of a live device.
 If it's an instrument media effect or audio effect push can control it.
 I've loaded up an auto filter effect on the lead track.
 Click the device button to change the display to show all of the devices on the currently focused track.
 Right now we only have the auto filter.
 You can select the device you want to edit using the selection controls.
 And you can turn on and off the device using the state control.

 The display we show us, key parameters from within the device.
 You probably noticed the push only displaying eight parameters.
 And most devices have much more than eight.
 To see all the parameters, hit the in button.
 To go back, hit the out button.
 Once you hit the in button, the selection controls will allow to change between the different sections of the device.
 In our case, you can see the filter, filter extra and side chain categories.

 Let's load another effect, the cause of the phaser audio effect preset to the vocals.
 So first I'm going to go to volume.
 I'm going to navigate to my vocals.
 Hit the add effect.
 Navigate to audio effect track.
 Modulation and rhythm and load the course oval phrasal with the load button.
 Exit browse mode, and now if we hit device, we can see, we have it loaded up in a vocal track.
 If you're using Rex with parent chains, you can navigate to the different chains in a similar manner.

 If you're using Rex, chances are you are also using microcontrols.
 Note that is a microcontrol is mapped to a parameter, that parameter cannot be changed from a device, but only from the microcontrols.
 So if we look at the device we just loaded, we have all the micro controls, and if we hit the in button we can see the different pattern chains.
 When I hit them, we can also see the focus in live change.
 To delete devices hold the delete button and select a device.